 Times have changed, and you are no longer expected to stay in a job you hate for 40 years.
 Sure, you might have to initially take a job you don’t like to get by, but there is no reason why you can’t be working towards a career that fulfils you and makes you happy.

-If you want to build a business you love, based on your life’s purpose, but don’t have your big idea yet, then The Anchor My Bliss Project will help you.
-It is a 32-page printable playbook I designed containing brainstorming prompts to get help you find a business idea you love.
+If you want to build a business you love, based on your life’s purpose, but don’t have your big idea yet, then The ESKI Playbook will help you.
+It is a 30-page, printable playbook I designed containing brainstorming prompts to help you find a business idea you love.

 Why you need to find your purpose

 I kept imagining people I know saying, “Who does she think she is?”
 Then I thought, well, I’d rather be remembered as a dream chaser, instead of someone who settled for a life that did not fulfil her.
 While I’m working hard at living my purpose, they are in jobs they hate, spending hours scrolling on social media watching other people reaching their potential by creating change and impact.

 The fact is, the world needs excited and passionate people to live their purpose.
 People who feel passionate about their purpose are the people who have the biggest impact on the world.
 Why?
 Because doing something that is important to us makes us feel happy and fulfilled, and gives our life and work meaning.

 I am a strong believer that the key to getting started is through self-awareness and self-education, and that’s why I’ve created a free tool to help you.
 It is the Learning To Be Me printable questionnaire and you can get it sent straight to your inbox when you sign up to my mailing list.